Make money from your passion online… because day jobs are for losers!

 MailChimp and Aweber before, I now only recommend ConvertKit and would never go back to the other two.

-Webinars are online events that involve a video presentation, and audience, a teacher/presenter, and sometimes a chatroom partnered with other materials.
+Webinars are online events that involve a video presentation, an audience, a teacher/presenter, and sometimes a chatroom partnered with other materials.
+You can easily edit videos online for your video presentation, where you can present your motive and explain your audience about the product with a good video presentation.
 The purpose of the webinar is to take someone who is already interested in what you’re selling and give them an inside look at the digital product.

 Webinars also serve the purpose of getting people’s feet wet with the first few steps of the sales process like